Christopher P. Long

 Welcome to cplong.org, a website designed to give digital voice to a philosophical life.
 Here you will find information about my academic and administrative life, including my publications, projects, and initiatives.

-At the heart of my work is a commitment to writing along the way, so I encourage you to engage actively with the The Long Road blog by reading, sharing, and commenting.
-You can also find me on Mastodon and Bluesky.
-Thank you for visiting this little corner of the digital world.
+At the heart of my work is a commitment to writing along the way, so I encourage you to engage actively with the The Long Road blog by sharing what you read here with me through LinkedIn, Mastodon or Bluesky.
+Thank you for visiting my little corner of the digital world.

 About